honojs/website/index.md

 **RegExpRouter** is the fastest router in the JavaScript world.
 It matches the route using a single large Regex created before dispatch.
 With **SmartRouter**, it supports all route patterns.

-**LinearRouter** registers the routes very quickly, so it's suitable for an environment that initializes applications every times. **PatternRouter** simply adds and matches the pattern, making it small.
+**LinearRouter** registers the routes very quickly, so it's suitable for an environment that initializes applications every time. **PatternRouter** simply adds and matches the pattern, making it small.

 See [more information about routes](/concepts/routers).